Exploring the stellar streams and satellites around the giant low surface brightness galaxy Malin 1: Abstract

-\textit{Conclusions.} The alignment of satellites and streams supports the idea that past interactions contributed to Malin~1’s morphology, enriched its gas reservoir, and influenced the development of its extended disk, providing insights into the evolution of gLSBGs. } \keywords{Galaxy Evolution -- Galaxies Interactions -- Gravitation -- Spirals}
+{\textit{Conclusions.} The observed alignment of satellites and streams indicates that past interactions likely shaped aspects of Malin~1’s morphology.
+Our orbital modelling constrains possible progenitors of the observed stellar streams and their orbital histories, providing new insights into the dynamical evolution of gLSBGs.
+Our findings are consistent with results reported very recently by other studies using Malin~1 kinematic data.} } \keywords{Extragalactic astronomy -- Galaxies: evolution -- Galaxies: interactions -- Galaxies: kinematics and dynamics -- Gravitation -- Galaxies: spiral}